USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 A future goal for CoST is to be able to answer this question: What is the optimum method for achieving simultaneously targeted reductions for **multiple pollutants**?

 CoST can help answer the above questions when users set up and run one or more control strategies.
-A diagram of the basic steps for running a control strategy is shown in [Figure 4-1](#basic_steps_for_running_a_control_strategy).
+A diagram of the basic steps for running a control strategy is shown in Figure {@fig:basic_steps_for_running_a_control_strategy}.
 As illustrated in the figure, the inputs to a control strategy consist of:

 * a set of parameters that control how the strategy is run
 * one or more emissions inventory datasets (that have already been loaded into the EMF)